hidyverse/r-novice-covid/_episodes/04-data-structures-part1.md

 ~~~
 {: .output}

-Understanding what happened here is key to successfully analyzing data in R.
+Understanding what happened here is key to successfully analyzing data
+in R.

 ## Data Types

-If you guessed that the last command will return an error because `2.1` plus
+If you guessed that the last command will return an error because `2.1`
-`"black"` is nonsense, you're right - and you already have some intuition for an
+plus `"white"` is nonsense, you're right - and you already have some
-important concept in programming called *data types*.
-We can ask what type of
+intuition for an important concept in programming called *data types*.
-data something is:
+We can ask what type of data something is:

 ~~~
-typeof(cats$weight)
+typeof(rats$weight)
 ~~~
 {: .language-r}